 - Unplug electrical appliances when not in use. - Always plug space heaters directly into a wall outlet; do not use extension cords.
 Keep heaters away from flammable materials and out of the bathroom, where they might come in contact with water.
-If you will be buying a new space heater, buy one with an automatic shutoff switch. - Don't cover your bedside lamp with any material. - · Never leave lit candles unattended.
+If you buy a new space heater, choose one with an automatic shutoff switch. - Don't cover your bedside lamp with any material. - Never leave lit candles unattended.
 If you are permitted to light in your room for Shabbos, use tea lights and light in a sink or in an area that's safe and nonflammable.
 Keep a fire extinguisher nearby.
-Watch out for sleeves, scarves, and hair. - Be cautious when using a plata (hot plate) and blech (metal sheet designed to cover the stove-top for Shabbos).
+Watch out for sleeves, scarves, and hair.
+Use tin foil underneath the candles as an extra precaution. - Be cautious when using a plata (hot plate) and blech (metal sheet designed to cover the stovetop for Shabbos).
 Some can get dangerously hot.
 Don't place a blech on top of a glass cook-top, as it can break the glass.
 Also, try to avoid setting up a plata on a formica or wood countertop or table.
-It should only be placed on a granite/quartz countertop.
-If purchasing a new plata, choose one with an automatic shutoff option. - Make sure your dorm/dirah has a smoke/carbon monoxide detector. - Know where your fire extinguisher is and how to use it.
-It is activated by pulling the pin. - Keep an emergency flashlight with batteries handy so you don't have to use candles during a power outage.
+Only place it on a granite/ quartz countertop.
+If buying a new plata, choose one with an automatic shutoff option. - Make sure your dorm/dirah has a smoke/carbon monoxide detector. - Know where your fire extinguisher is and how to use it.
+It is activated by pulling the pin and squeezing the handle. - Keep an emergency flashlight with batteries handy to avoid using candles during a power outage. - If there is a fire, immediately yell for help and warn others.
+Don't try to put the fire out yourself. - Leave everything behind and get yourself and others out of the building immediately. - Close the door behind you and do not re-enter the room or building for any reason!
+Call for help once safely out of the building. - If any part of you or your clothing catches fire, don't run or try to put out the fire with your hands.
+Cover your face and "stop, drop, and roll." - Cover your face and "stop, drop, and roll."